carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

     Test R-squared = 0.7012721408788911

 Our model predicts 70.1% (65.2%) of the variance across sale prices in the test set (train set).
+The R-squared for the baseline model is 0 because the numerator and denominator in the equation for R-squared are equivalent:

+**R-squared**: R-squared = 1 - (Sum of squared residuals) / (Total sum of squares)

+**Sum of Squared Residuals (SSR)**:
+SSR = Sum of (Actual Value - Predicted Value)^2 for all data points

+**Total Sum of Squares (TSS)**:
+TSS = Sum of (Actual Value - Mean of Actual Values)^2 for all data points

 To read more about additional error/loss measurements, visit [sklearn's metrics documentation](https://scikit-learn.org/stable/modules/model_evaluation.html).

 > ## More on R-squared
 > Our above example model is able to explain roughly 70.1% of the variance in the test dataset.
 Is this a “good” value for R-squared?
 >
+> > ## Solution
+> >
-> **Hint**: The answer to this question depends on your objective for the regression model.
+> > The answer to this question depends on your objective for the regression model.
 This relates back to the two modeling goals of *explaining* vs *predicting*.
 Depending on the objective, the answer to "What is a good value for R-squared?" will be different.
->
-> > ## Solution
 > >
-> >
-> > **Explaining the relationship between the predictor(s) and the response Variable**
-> > If your main objective for your regression model is to explain the relationship(s) between the predictor(s) and the response variable, the R-squared is mostly irrelevant.
-A predictor variable that consistently relates to a change in the response variable (i.e., has a statistically significant effect) is typically always interesting — regardless of the the effect size.
-The exception to this rule is if you have a near-zero R-squared, which suggests that the model does not explain any of the variance in the data.
-> >
-> > **Predicting the response variable**
+> > **Predicting the response variable:**
 > > If your main objective is to predict the value of the response variable accurately using the predictor variable, then R-squared is important.
 The value for R-squared can range from 0 to 1.
 A value of 0 indicates that the response variable cannot be explained by the predictor variable at all.
 A value of 1 indicates that the response variable can be perfectly explained without error by the predictor variable.
 In general, the larger the R-squared value, the more precisely the predictor variables are able to predict the value of the response variable.
 How high an R-squared value needs to be depends on how precise you need to be for your specific model's application.
 To find out what is considered a “good” R-squared value, you will need to explore what R-squared values are generally accepted in your particular field of study.
 > >
+> > **Explaining the relationship between the predictor(s) and the response variable:**
+> > If your main objective for your regression model is to explain the relationship(s) between the predictor(s) and the response variable, the R-squared is mostly irrelevant.
+A predictor variable that consistently relates to a change in the response variable (i.e., has a statistically significant effect) is typically always interesting — regardless of the the effect size.
+The exception to this rule is if you have a near-zero R-squared, which suggests that the model does not explain any of the variance in the data.
+> >
 > {:.solution}
 {:.challenge}

 > ## Determine which single variable is most predictive of housing prices
-> Given a high-dimensional dataset, one potential direction of inquiry is to ask — which single variable is most predictive of sales price?
 >
 > > ## Solution
 > >